Actions for Racial Equity

-AEABA will continue to support affinity spaces for BIPOC creatives to build community and wellness, such as the ongoing Wellness Circle for BIPOC Creatives facilitated by Sheba Aaberg and Aimee Espiritu
+AEABA will continue to support affinity spaces for BIPOC creatives to build community and wellness, such as the past Wellness Circle for BIPOC Creatives facilitated by Sheba Aaberg and Aimee Espiritu

 AEABA will partner with community arts organizations and pay youth and teaching artists to advise AEABA on future programs and events